 His mother nicknamed him “Snoopy” as a child because of the way he dressed and because of his love of the cartoon Peanuts; he took the stage name Snoop Doggy Dogg when he began recording.
 He changed his name to Snoop Dogg in 1998, when he left his original record label Death Row Records and signed with No Limit Records. – Goodreads

-Thanks for stopping by for another Saturday’s Kitchen!
+Thanks for stopping by!
 Have you read this book?
 Do you have any cookbooks you’d like to share?
 Feel free to leave comments in the comment section below.